NLnetLabs/routinator/source/configuration.rst

    routinator config

-It will return the list of defaults in the same notation that is used by the configuration file, which will be largely similar to this:
+It will return the list of defaults in the same notation that is used by the :ref:`configuration file <manual-page:configuration file>`, which will be largely similar to this and can serve as a starting point for making your own:

 .. code-block:: text